THE EXPANDED CONVEYOR TECHNOLOGY

 The GPS option applies only to the straight high angle portion of the profile.
 Rather than alternating convex curves, hugging pressure is applied onto the top belt by closely spaced, fully equalized pressing rolls.

-Extended C and S-shaped profiles (Fig. 3) are facilitated by a multitude of profile curves with inflection zones between adjacent curves, as in the purely snake system, or by the GPS system along the straight portion of the profile.
-To meet the industry requirements, about half of the Sandwich belt units will be of simple profile as shown in Figure 2.
+Extended C and S-shaped profiles are facilitated by a multitude of profile curves with inflection zones between adjacent curves, as in the purely snake system, or by the GPS system along the straight portion of the profile.
+To meet the industry requirements, about half of the Sandwich belt units will be of simple profile as shown in the basic profiles.

 - Conventional conveyor at 15° slope.